lukegre/CryoGrid-pyTools/README.md

 # CryoGrid-pyTools
 Tools to read in CryoGrid MATLAB data to Python, includes forcing, outputs, DEMs, etc.

+Feel free to use, modify, and distribute as you see fit.

 ## Installation

 `pip install git+https://github.com/lukegre/CryoGrid-pyTools.git`